“Why Am I Fine at Work, But a Mess at Home?”

-Are you successful at work despite your ADHD, but can’t seem to manage at home?
+Are you successful at work, but can’t seem to manage at home?
 Our expert explains why ADHD symptoms sometimes flare in the absence of structure, support, and stimulation.

 Most places provide built-in structure: a time to arrive, a break for lunch, a time to leave.
 Daytime meetings, memos, and routines provide the structure of a defined set of tasks.